Kandarp2608/demo/README.md

 # demo
-this is my second git epository .
+this is my second git repository .